uk-tre/community-management/governance/working groups/index.md

 The UK TRE community will signpost to the outputs, and formally endorse them publicly.

+The decision to endorse a Working Group output will be more rigorous, and therefore likely take longer, than the decision to approve outputs for distribution.
+If Working Groups are happy for their outputs to simply be approved and not endorsed by the community, they should make this clear to the [Steering Group]().

 The WG outputs will be tagged with a version referencing this endorsement.
 If the WG wants to amend/update these outputs, they will have to go through the endorsement process above again.

 No future versions beyond the tagged version are guaranteed to be endorsed by the community.